Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

 Creature Features with Awesome Monsters

-It doesn't have to be Halloween for you to be in the mood to watch a good monster movie.
+It doesn't have to be Halloween for you to be in the mood to binge-watch couple of good monster movies.
 And what better type of monster movie is there than a classic creature feature.
 But with there being for many low-quality movies on the market nowadays finding a good film that you have not seen can sometimes feel impossible.
 To help save you some time and get right into watching your movie, here is a list of the Top 10 Creature Features with Awesome Monsters for you to enjoy.

 The Monster from The Blob

-The Blob is a strange but creepy monster appearing in the 1958 movie with the same name.
-What appears to be the villainous Gelatinous Cube from Dungeons and Dragons making its first onscreen appearance is actually of alien goo that landed on earth.
-This mass of red gelatin only possesses the most basic of animalistic intelligence and acting on nothing but its instinct to feed.
-As this creature makes contact with human flesh it immediately begins to digest and consume it all the while growing in size.
+The Blob is a strange but creepy monster that first appeared in the 1958 movie of the same name.
+The creature that appears to be the Gelatinous Cube from Dungeons and Dragons making its first onscreen appearance is actually and glob of alien goo that landed on earth.
+The mass of red gelatin only possesses the most basic of animalistic intelligence and acts on nothing but its instinct to feed.
+And while it may seem harmless, if this monster makes contact with human flesh it immediately begins to digest, decompose and consume it, all the while growing in size.

-The Descent is a cult horror film that was released into theaters on August 4, 2006.
+The Descent is a monster movie that was released in theaters on August 4, 2006.
 The film follows an unfortunate group of women that stumble across the dwelling of a carnivorous race of underground cannibals while cave-diving in North Carolina.
-From the moment of discovery, the film turns into an edge of your seat ride with the stars fighting against the monsters while trying to escape the dense cave system they are trapped in.
+From the moment of discovery, the film turns into an edge-of-your-seat ride with the stars fighting against the blind beasts while trying to escape the dense maze-like cave system they are lost in.

 The Monsters from The Descent

-The monsters of this film are a human subspecies known as "Crawlers" that have evolved over time to survive without ever leaving the darkness of the caves.
+The monsters of this film are a subspecies of humans known as "Crawlers" that have evolved over time to survive without ever leaving the darkness of the caves.
 Crawlers are blind due to the amount of time they spend in the dark and use echolocation to hunt their prey.
 They have also developed incredible strength and agility due to their need to free climb around their environment just to survive.
 According to the director of the movie Crawlers should be considered "Cavemen that never left the caves".
+Of all the monster movies I have included on the list, the Crawlers are the most likely to be able to actually exist, making them all that much more scary.

 The 'Alien' franchise has become one of the largest and most successful science fiction horror franchises to ever exist.
 Spanning almost 40 years with 3 sequels, 2 prequels, and a couple of spin-off movies Xenomorphs have become a solid part of pop culture and have no plans on leaving.
 The original film follows the crew of a space vessel as they unknowingly pick up an alien lifeform and it begins to murder the crew one member at a time.